hortonworks/cloudbreak-docs/docs/onprem.md

 > You can install Cloudbreak on **Mac OS X for evaluation purposes only**.
 This operating system is not supported for a production deployment of Cloudbreak.

-Make sure that you opened the following ports:
+Make sure that you have opened the following ports:

  * SSH (22)
  * Cloudbreak API (8080)